 - Bureau Foreign Healthcare Professionals (BBZ) of the CIBG/BIG register.

 This department will assess your application and your documents for accuracy and validity.
-They will also answer your questions and guide you and your application through the entire process. - The Committee on Foreign Healthcare Graduates (CBGV)
+They will also answer your questions and guide you and your application through the entire process. - The Commission for Foreign Healthcare Graduates (CBGV)

-They assess the content of your application and assess your knowledge and skills.
-Read more about the committee on the Committee on Foreign Healthcare Graduates page on this website and in the 'Assessment and consultation' section below.
+They substantively assess the content of your documents as well as your knowledge and skills.
+Read more about the committee on the Commission on Foreign Healthcare Graduates page on this website and in the 'Assessment and consultation' section below.

 For doctors, dentists or nurses, the Professional Test (BI-test) is an important part of the application process.
 The other professions do not have to take this test.